GhostHeron/PhysicsNotes/notes.md

 Momentum of a system!
--sum of the momentums of all objects in a the system
+- sum of the momentums of all objects in a the system

 equation: P(total)= m1v2+m2v2+m3v3+...